Joliet, Illinois: Arts and culture

 The Joliet Prison is located near Joliet's downtown district on Collins Street.
 The prison has been featured in both television shows and movies.
 One such television series filmed there was Prison Break.
 The prison was also used for the opening scenes in the 1980 movie, The Blues Brothers, which starred John Belushi as "Joliet" Jake Blues and Dan Aykroyd as Elwood Blues.

 The first Dairy Queen store opened in Joliet.
 The location is now occupied by Universal Church.

-The Rialto Square Theatre, a favorite haunt of Al Capone and filming location for scenes from Kevin Bacon's film Stir of Echoes, is on Chicago Street, downtown.

-Near the theatre, the Joliet Area Historical Museum commemorates the history of Joliet, especially its heritage as a stopping point on U.S. Route 66.

 Two casinos originated as riverboat casino in Joliet: the Hollywood Casino near Channahon and a Harrah's hotel and casino downtown.
-Joliet is the only city in Illinois to have two casinos.

 The Louis Joliet Mall is located near the intersection of I-55 and U.S. Route 30.